Home

 OS Grid ref:- SX278689

-Golitha FallsThe falls lie on the River Fowey in an extremely attractive setting, where the river passes over a series of cascades for over eight hundred yards.
-The unusual name is pronounced 'Goleetha' which derives from the old Cornish word for obstruction.
+Golitha FallsThe falls lie on the River Fowey in an extremely attractive setting, where the river passes over a series of cascades for over eight hundred yards, they are at their best after heavy rain.

 The trail takes the visitor through attractive beechwoods along the banks of the River Fowey, the beeches are notable for the lichens festooning their upper branches, the trees are protected by a Tree Preservation Order and are a relic of the ancient woodland that once covered much of the surrounding area.

+The falls are managed by English Nature.
 There are public toilets at the car-park near the reserve and information panels are provided for visitor information.

 A walk from Sibblyback Lake to Golitha Falls